Financial-Times/pac-aurora-backup/README.md

 ## Build and deployment

-* The application is built as a docker image inside a helm chart to be deployed as CronJob in a Kubernetes cluster.
+* The application is built as a Docker image inside a helm chart to be deployed as cronjob in a Kubernetes cluster.
-  An internal Jenkins job takes care to push the Docker image to Docker Hub and deploy the chart when a tag is created.
+  An internal Jenkins job takes care to push the Docker image to DockerHub and deploy the chart when a tag is created.
-  This is the Docker Hub repository: [coco/pac-aurora-backup](https://hub.docker.com/r/coco/pac-aurora-backup)
+  This is the DockerHub repository: [coco/pac-aurora-backup](https://hub.docker.com/r/coco/pac-aurora-backup)
 * CI provided by CircleCI: [pac-aurora-backup](https://circleci.com/gh/Financial-Times/pac-aurora-backup)

 ## Recommendations based on AWS limits

 The app and its unit tests can genuinely fail due to some aspects on how AWS RDS service is designed.
-The conditions for the this app and its test to run properly are:
+The conditions for this app and its test to run properly are:
  * the source DB cluster needs to be in status `available`;
  * no other snapshots are in `creation` state for the source DB cluster.